r03n3/foundations_landing_page/README.md

 # foundations_landing_page

-An assignment of the odinproject foundations course  to create a webpage.
+An assignment of the odinproject foundations course  to create a webpage based on html and css.